-If a student becomes ill or injured during the school day, they will report to the health room.
-If the child is unable to remain at school, parent(s)/guardian(s) will be notified.
+If a student becomes ill or is injured during the school day, s/he will report to the health room.
+If the child is unable to remain at school, parents will be notified.
+If they cannot be reached, the health aide will contact the people listed on the child's emergency contact form.
 The health room cannot treat serious injuries or illnesses.
-They will apply ice as needed and keep your child as comfortable as possible until parents/guardians arrive.
-The health aides will also contact parent(s)/guardian(s) if a child is visiting the health room on an unusually frequent basis.
+They will apply ice as needed and keep your child as comfortable as possible until parents arrive.
+The health aides will also contact parents if a child is visiting the health room on an unusually frequent basis.

 Children are excluded from school with a fever, defined by the CDC and the NSHD, as a temperature of 100.4 or greater (axillary, orally, or tympanically).
-They may return to school after 24 hours being fever free without medication.
+Students with a fever must remain out of school for 24 hours after being fever free without medication.
 This rule also pertains to students who vomit due to illness.
-Please comply with this Whitefish Bay Health Department protocol, as well as all additional protocols related to COVID-19.
+Please comply with this Whitefish Bay Health Department protocol as well as all additional protocols related to COVID-19.

-When a child is home due to an illness, we expect that an adult will be supervising the child (Wisconsin State Statute 948.21).
+When a child is home due to an illness, we expect that an adult will be supervising the child (Wis.State Statute 948.21).
 Administration will contact the parent(s) or guardian(s) of a child who is being left unsupervised at home when, in our judgment, the State Statute has been violated.

-Unless we are provided with a doctor's excuse, we expect that when students return from an absence, they will be able to participate in all class activities including physical education, recess, and other class events.
+Unless there is a doctor's excuse, we expect that when students return from an absence, they will be able to participate in all class activities including physical education, recess, and other class events.